 School Counselors

 The University of Houston provides school counselors with admissions resources to help students learn more about educational opportunities available here.
-We are committed to providing future students the best answers to questions about our community.
-We understand that students, parents, counselors, and teachers need to be well informed in order to make decisions about higher education.
+We are committed to providing future students with the best answers to questions about our community.
+We understand that students, parents, counselors and teachers must be well informed to make decisions about higher education.

 Choosing UH